xinghan-li/react-simple-blog-demo/README.md

 # React + TypeScript + Vite Demo

-This is a simple toy project built using React, TypeScript, and Vite.
+This is a simple toy project built using React, TypeScript, Vite, and Firebase Hosting.

 The project demonstrates modern frontend development practices and is hosted on Firebase Hosting.

-## Features

-- **Vite**: Fast and modern build tool for frontend projects.
-- **React**: A powerful JavaScript library for building user interfaces.
-- **TypeScript**: Type-safe development with static typing.
-- **Firebase Hosting**: Quick and reliable deployment of static files.
+The practice is inspired by YouTube channel [PedroTech].

+Visit:

+for demo.
+Rendering may take 30 - 50 seconds.

 ## Project Structure